Linuxfabrik/monitoring-plugins/check-plugins/valkey-version/README.md

 ## Overview

-Checks the installed Valkey version against the endoflife.date API and alerts if the version is end-of-life or if newer releases are available.
-The check must run on the Valkey server itself, as it uses `valkey-server --version` to determine the installed version.
+Checks the installed Valkey version against the endoflife.date API and alerts if the version is end-of-life or if newer major, minor, or patch releases are available.
+By default, alerts 30 days before the official EOL date.
+The offset is configurable.

 **Important Notes:**

+* The check must run locally on the Valkey server because it runs the Valkey binary to read its version.
-* Tested with Valkey 7.2 and 8.0
+* Verified against Valkey 7.2 and 8.0.

 **Data Collection:**

-* Executes `valkey-server --version` locally to determine the installed version
+* Runs `valkey-server --version` to read the installed Valkey version (configurable via `--path`)
-* Queries the [endoflife.date API](https://endoflife.date/api/valkey.json) to fetch EOL dates and latest available versions
+* Compares against the [endoflife.date API](https://endoflife.date/api/valkey.json) to determine EOL status and available updates
-* Caches API responses in a SQLite database to reduce network calls
+* Caches endoflife.date responses locally for 24 hours to reduce external requests

 ## Fact Sheet